-- (1) A person may apply to the relevant council to renew the registration of the person as a water carrier. - (2) An application is to be - (a) in the approved form; and - (b) lodged at the public office of the council; and - (c) accompanied by the applicable council fee. - (3) A council may - (a) grant an application for renewal of registration as a water carrier and register the applicant without conditions or on the conditions the council thinks fit; or - (b) refuse to grant an application for renewal of registration as a water carrier. - (4) In determining an application, a council is to have regard to - (a) public health and any relevant guidelines; and the granting of the application; or (a)
+- (1) A person may apply to the relevant council to renew the registration of the person as a water carrier. - (2) An application is to be - (a) in the approved form; and - (b) lodged at the public office of the council; and - (c) accompanied by the applicable council fee. - (3) A council may - (a) grant an application for renewal of registration as a water carrier and register the applicant without conditions or on the conditions the council thinks fit; or - (b) refuse to grant an application for renewal of registration as a water carrier. - (4) In determining an application, a council is to have regard to - (a) public health and any relevant guidelines; and

-. , whether the applicant is likely to comply with the Act and any relevant guidelines; and the extent to which the applicant has complied with the Act, any relevant guidelines, and any conditions of registration as a water carrier.
-8 applica uncil, by notice in writing served on an nt for renewal of registration, must notify licant of - the refusal to grant the application. (b)
+- (b) whether the applicant is likely to comply with the Act and any relevant guidelines; and - (c) the extent to which the applicant has complied with the Act, any relevant guidelines, and any conditions of registration as a water carrier. - (5) The council, by notice in writing served on an applicant for renewal of registration, must notify the applicant of - (a) the granting of the application; or - (b) the refusal to grant the application.

-Duration of registration 136J.
+136J.
+Duration of registration

-- (1)The registration of a person as a water carrier remains in force for the period of 12 months, or a shorter period specified by the council and specified on the certificate of registration, from the date on which the application for registration, or for renewal of registration, is granted. - However, if an application to renew the (2)registration of a person as a water carrier is lodged and not determined before the registration expires, the period of the registration is extended until the application is determined.
+- (1) The registration of a person as a water carrier remains in force for the period of 12 months, or a shorter period specified by the council and specified on the certificate of registration, from the date on which the application for registration, or for renewal of registration, is granted. - (2) However, if an application to renew the registration of a person as a water carrier is lodged and not determined before the registration expires, the period of the registration is extended until the application is determined.

-Variation of registration 136K.
+136K.
+Variation of registration

-A council, on its own volition or on application (1)by a person who is registered as a water carrier, s.
-136L may vary the registration of the person as a water carrier by omitting, adding, substituting or amending any condition of the registration.
+(1) A council, on its own volition or on application by a person who is registered as a water carrier, may vary the registration of the person as a water carrier by omitting, adding, substituting or amending any condition of the registration.